grrowl/chillidonut/content/activepipe/index.md

 During my time I also developed and managed the foundational design system, and helped migrate our single-machine server instances to an auto-scaling Kubernetes infrastructure.
 This paved the way to breaking up our monolithic Javascript stack into distinct modules for design system, email editor/renderer, and email rendering service, which decreased our server load during peak sending periods and increased reliability.
 During this time we also migrated the Javascript application to Typescript.

-It was a special opportunity to help guide the development of this product over several years, set a standard within the team, and take a major feature from two-week proof-of-concept through to a business-critical Node.js service running across a fleet of servers sending millions of emails daily.
+It was a special opportunity to help guide the development of this product over years, set a high standard within the team, and introduce a two-week proof-of-concept through to a business-critical service at the core of the company running on a fleet of servers sending millions of emails daily.

 <!-- {{ % instagram Bg2PdKaBmzp hidecaption % }} -->